 7. Taurine Can Potentially Help Diabetics

-The study also found that its levels tend to be lower in diabetics than healthy individuals.
-Another indicator that it may play a role in this disease.
+The study also found that its levels tend to be lower in diabetics than in healthy individuals.
+Another indicator is that it may play a role in this disease.
 Taurine may have benefits for people with diabetes.
-It may lower blood sugar levels and improve various risk factors for heart disease.

 8. Taurine Can Help You De-Stress